loveToCodeApps/Notes-Kotlin_MVVM_App/README.md

 # 📔 Notes
-Notes s a note taking Android application 📱 built using Kotlin and MVVM Architechture and also to demonstrate use of Modern Android development tools.
+Notes s a note taking Android application 📱 built using Kotlin and MVVM Architechture with coroutines and also to demonstrate use of Modern Android development tools.

 # 🔥 Features